LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	)).

 There are pros and cons for each solution.
-Term-expansion works by defining hook objects that are used at compile time, while hot patching happens at runtime.
+Term-expansion works by defining hook objects that are used at compile-time, while hot patching happens at runtime.
 Complementing categories can also be dynamically created, stacked, and abolished.
 Hot patching disables static binding optimizations, but that's usually not a problem as the code being tested is often compiled in debug